Monika-81/Project1/README.md

 **Copy**
 - Locate the repository at **GitHub**.
-- At the top of the files menu, click the green *code* button.
+- At the top of the file's menu, click the green *code* button.
-- The first option in the scrolldown menu is clone, where you get three choices of how to clone the repository.
+- The first option in the drop-down menu is clone, where you get three choices of how to clone the repository.
 - To clone a copy to your GitHub Desktop, click **Open with GitHub Desktop**.
 - By clicking "choose" you can pick where you want to store the clone on you local machine.
 - And finally, click the button *clone*.